nirvanaos/TestORB.vc/readme.md

 The project for building the TestProcess.nex Nirvana executable.

+### TestFixed

+The project for building the TestFixed.nex Nirvana executable.

+### TestSystem

+The project for building the TestFixed.nex Nirvana executable.

 ### TestORB

-The submodule contained C++ sources for TestModule.olf and TestProcess.nex.
+The submodule contained C++ sources for all tests.